Skip to main content

 • It belongs to the city of Frankfurt and the people who live there.

-• The university ensures
+• The university wants

 that many people can participate in its offerings.